-Reference is made to the Chapel of St. Minas and the Virgin Mary Pandanassa in the inventories of Chandax churches in Venetian times.
+The chapel of Saint Minas and the Virgin Mary Pandanassa is mentioned in the inventories of Chandax churches in the Venetian times.
 Having fallen into disuse for many years, in 1735 it was renovated to become the cathedral, thenceforth serving as the main centre for the Orthodox Christian faithful in Ottoman Chandax (current Heraklion city).

 One year after the destruction wrought by the major earthquake in 1856, the church was rebuilt yet again, a bell being added for the first time.

 The church celebrates on the Saint Minas feast day, November 11th, and on Panagia Pantanassa day, February 2nd.